In Partnership with the Pennsylvania State Archives

 - Ian Gavigan, doctoral student, Rutgers University (2018)

 “Read All Over: The Reading Labor Advocate and the Socialist Power in Reading, Pennsylvania, 1927-1936″

 How to Become a Scholar in Residence

 For a full description of the residency program and application materials, as well as information about State Archives research collections, go to the PHMC Web site.
-Applications are now closed for 2020.
+Applications are paused for the 2021 summer.